firstimedeveloper/today-i-learned/computer_arch.md

 `div $r, $s` can be used to divide the value in register r by the value in register s.
 The result will go into register `LO` and the remainder into `HI`.

 The instructions `mflo` and `mfhi` can subsequently be used to make use of the resulting values.

+#### Shift
+Logical shift and Arithmetic shift.
+Logical right shift can only be used with unsigned numbersas the MSB in signed numbers represents the sign.
+Arithmetic right shift can be used here, where all the bits except the sign bit is shifted right.